 In my personal experience, it really depends on the particular design and operation of the one you’ve bought.
-Some are messier than others when it comes how easy they are to spill and if they produce random water droplets that can fall on your furniture.
+Some are messier than others when it comes to how easy they are to spill and if they produce random water droplets that can fall on your furniture.

 Use water-safe surfaces or protective material

 As not everyone has a water-resistant table to use, find an item that’s water-resistant to cover the area around your diffuser.
-Pick one that’s large enough to cover the area around it by about 1/2 feet to 1 feet in size as a rule.
+Pick one that’s large enough to cover the area around it by about 1/2 feet to 1 foot in size as a rule.

 Yes, you can use a diffuser on the floor if you need to.
 They’ll still work well but not nearly as efficiently for filling your room with scent, so I would recommend against it.

 If at all possible raise them above the floor as I recommended above.

-Either way, don’t use them on carpet.
+Either way, don’t use them on the carpet.
 Carpet is notorious for allowing water to become trapped and build up over time, potentially leading to more problems.